thomasrussellmurphy/MARS_Assembler/README.md

 ## MARS Assembler
 [MARS][1] is a lightweight interactive development environment (IDE) for programming in MIPS assembly language, intended for educational-level use with Patterson and Hennessy's Computer Organization and Design.

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).

 ## Download
- - You can download the latest version [at the official website][6].
+You can download the latest version [at the official website][6].

 ## Purpose of this repo
 This repo is a mirror of the source code of MARS Assembler.
 Thought the source code is into the "MARS.jar" file at the download page, this is a mirror for people who wants to have the source code forked or that stuff.

+I'm not going to accept any pull request.
+This source code is not maintained by me but the original developers.
+If you want to contribute to the project, you should talk with them [going here][8].

 ## Documentation (included in the repo)
  - Go to the [documentation][7].